ryjcm1/rrcc2021/README.md

 ### Frontend Installation

 Frontend is built using VueJs.
-To install all required dependencies, in the project directory run:
+To install all required vue dependencies, run the following in the main project directory:

 ```sh
 npm install